Confidence Scores Make Instance-dependent Label-noise Learning Possible: Examples of real-world datasets

 \section{Examples of real-world datasets}

-For example, the method would be similar to constructing a dataset with images scraped from the web, and automatically labelling them from neighbouring text fields using a classifier such as a recurrent neural network.
-Then, a small subset of curated images could be used at the beginning of the process to calibrate the classifier, in order to make the predictions of the softmax output faithful to the confidence in each label.
-This way, we could construct a very large dataset for a very low-cost that, while involving some instance-dependent noise, would be equipped with confidence information and therefore could be tackled with our proposed algorithm.
+An example application of this work in building large real-world datasets with limited resources is constructing a dataset with images scraped from the web, and automatically labelling them from neighbouring text fields using a classifier such as a recurrent neural network.
+Then, a small subset of curated images can be used at the beginning of the process to calibrate the classifier, in order to make the predictions of the softmax output faithful to the confidence in each label.
+This way, one can build a very large dataset for a very low-cost that, while involving some instance-dependent noise, would be equipped with confidence information and therefore could be tackled with our proposed algorithm.